If your cat is lost you should do the following:

 - Check local websites for found animals and post your lost pet

-- Consider a trap for lost indoor cats.
+- Consider using a live trap to recover lost indoor cats.

 Updating Microchip Information: